Logan Lee: College career

 In Lee's first collegiate season in 2019, he redshirted and not appear in any games.
 In the 2020 season, Lee played in just two games where he made one tackle.

 During the 2021 season, Lee started in all 14 games where he tallied 48 tackles with five being for a loss, three sacks, and a fumble recovery.
 Lee finished the 2022 season with 54 tackles, with eight being for a loss, three sacks, and two fumble recoveries.
 For his performance on the 2022 season, Lee was honored as an all-Big Ten honorable mention selection.
 In week two of the 2023 season, Lee blocked a field goal in a 20–13 win over rivals Iowa State.
 During the 2023 season, Lee recorded 55 tackles with five and a half going for a loss, three sacks, and three pass deflections.
 For his performance on the 2023 season, Lee was named a Big Ten honorable mention selection.

 In Lee's career with the Hawkeyes, he played in 43 games where he notched 158 tackles with 18.5 being for a loss, nine sacks, and seven pass deflections.

 Professional career

 Lee was selected in the sixth round with the 178th overall pick by the Pittsburgh Steelers in the 2024 NFL draft.
 Lee suffered a calf injury in preseason, and was placed on injured reserve on September 7, 2024.
 He returned to practice on December 31.

 Lee made the Steelers 53-man roster to begin the 2025 season.
+He played in seven games, recording two tackles and two passes defensed.

+On August 13, 2026, Lee was placed on season–ending injured reserve.